 Blackhawks Win Hearts, If Not Minds

 Whatever your opinion, no one can deny that Chicago Blackhawks logos are some of the most iconic in the NHL, if not the entirety of professional sports.
-Consistently rating at or near the top of logo rankings, Black Hawk’s head is not only great on its own, but is also the centrepiece for one of the best jerseys in hockey.
+Consistently rating at or near the top of logo rankings, Black Hawk’s head is not only great on its own, but is also the centerpiece for one of the best jerseys in hockey.
 The Tomahawk Cross is similarly iconic in its secondary role.
-Both logos are laid atop a red, black and white colour scheme, and yet, it is precisely their lack of red, black and white that allows them to function so well artistically.
+Both logos are laid atop a red, black and white color scheme, and yet, it is precisely their lack of red, black and white that allows them to function so well artistically.
 The fact they bring a historical element is doubly impressive.

 Whatever the future holds for the logos of the Chicago Blackhawks, I feel it’s reasonable to conclude that, ultimately, the controversial crests come from a place of reverence, just as the crests themselves are revered today.